mkeohane01/Project3-DatabricksETL/README.md

     - ETL-notebooks/TransformLoad
 - **Data Analysis/Visualization**: Loaded and Visualized the transformed data for analysis
     - ETL-notebooks/QueryVisualize
+- **Simple SQL**: Outside of the workflow, I also implemented a simple ETL using just SQL in the Databricks enviornment
+    - ETL-notebooks/ETL-SQL
 ## Workflow Useage

 - The ETL workflow job is ran automatically through calling Databricks API